- Learn to understand and use the rank theorem.

 The nullity of a matrix written is the dimension of the null space

-If is an matrix, then
+If is a matrix with columns, then

 In other words, for any consistent system of linear equations,